fimbullinter/wotan/packages/wotan/README.md

 * `-p --project <name>` specifies the path to the `tsconfig.json` file to use.
 This option is used to find all files contained in your project.
 It also enables rules that require type information.
 * `[...FILES]` specifies the files to lint.
 You can specify paths and glob patterns here.

+Note that all file paths are relative to the current working directory.
+Therefore `**/*.ts` doesn't match `../foo.ts`.

 ### Examples

 The following examples are intended to be used as npm scripts.
 If you want to execute it directly on the command line, you need to use `./node_modules/.bin/wotan` instead of just `wotan`.